arancauchi/dark-past/tromelin.md

 No trees meant no wood for shelter.
 No fresh water meant digging wells in the sand and praying for rain.

-The survivors built huts from coral and stone - small pits dug into the ground, walled with rocks, roofed with whatever scraps they could find.
+The survivors built huts from coral and stone.
 They wove clothing from seabird feathers.
 They ate turtles, fish, and whatever birds they could catch.

 And every single day, they kept a fire burning on the beach.
-A signal.
-A hope.

 Someone had to tend it through the night.
-Someone had to find driftwood, scraps from the wreck, anything that would burn.
 For fifteen years, they never let it die.

 Months passed.
 Then years.